DallanQ/lost_ruins_of_arnak/QA.md

 [ancient-winecoconutflask](https://boardgamegeek.com/thread/2608087/ancient-winecoconutflask)

-> If I use the Ancient Wine or Coconut Flask, which are main actions, can I activate an assistant whose effect is also a main action?
+> If I use the Ancient Wine or Coconut Flask, which are main actions.
+Can I activate an assistant whose effect is also a main action?

 An assistant is an assistant, regardless of whether its effect is a free action or not.
 The rules state that using the Wine/Flask ability (thus using an assistant) is your main action.

-> Can the effect of an assistant be used for any assistant in the three stacks, or only those on the tops of the stacks?
+> Can the effect of an assistant be used for any assistant in the three stacks?
+Or only those on the tops of the stacks?

 The card states: “Use the effect on the gold/silver side of one available assistant on the supply board.”
 The bottom example on page 15 of the rulebook explains: “Blue gets to choose one of the 3 assistants available on the supply board.”
 Furthermore, page 16 states: “When you move your notebook to a row with this (assistants) symbol, choose one of the assistants available on the supply board.
 (Usually, there are 3; however, some of the stacks might be empty later in the game.)”
 Note: Assistants not on top are kept hidden so that no one knows what they are until the assistant above them has been taken.